SFU-Blueprint/Blueprint-Website/README.md

-# Getting Started
+## Getting Started

 ### Prerequisites
-(Add requirements for npm and node versions, as well as other versions here)
+(Add requirements for npm and node versions, as well as other versions here.
+For me, node@20.10.0 and npm@10.2.4, which is the latest LTS.)

 ### Setup
 (Run `npm i`?)